 The Thermal Soaring Adiabat Chart

 Weight and Balance -MSS member Wayne Gelfand created the following Power Point presentation on weight and balance.
 Click on the following to have a file download of the presentation.
+Use your PP Program to view.
 Weight and Balance